schierlm/Oberon2013Modifications/BugFixes/README.md

 Fix 3: Avoid freelist corruption after memory allocation failure
 ----------------------------------------------------------------

-When a memory of a small type from a large block fails, the system will still store the "second half" of the null pointer into the free lists, resulting in memory corruption as soon as these free lists are used.
+When allocation of a small type from a large block fails, the system will still store the "second half" of the null pointer into the free lists, resulting in memory corruption as soon as these free lists are used.